A Guide to Eyelid Ptosis: 3 Reasons Why Surgery Can Help

 - If the ptosis is severe enough it can even prevent a child from walking well because of the constant lifting of the child’s head in order to see clearly.

 - If the condition is not as serious, then surgery is generally postponed until the child is about 4 to 6 years of age, as children are a bit more cooperative with surgeries by that stage of life.

 Upper eyelid lift surgery or blepharoplasty (BLEF-uh-roe-plas-tee), is very effective in treating eyelid droopiness and enhancing your overall appearance.

 You may be struggling to apply eye makeup because of your drooping eyelids and you just want to appear younger overall.

-Does Insurance Pay for Eye Lid Surgery?
+Does Health Insurance Pay for Eye Lid Surgery?

-Some patients MAY qualify for a partial surgery rebate or partial procedure cover by their health insurance companies, if they have Ptosis that impacts their vision.
+Some patients MAY qualify for a partial surgery rebate or partial procedure cover by their health insurance companies.
+If they have Ptosis that impacts their vision.

 Your procedure may be covered by INSURANCE coverage (or may qualify for a partial Medicare Rebate), depending on whether the surgery repairs a condition that impairs vision.

-If you are having the surgery purely for cosmetic reasons, you will not be covered by most insurance plans.
+It needs to be noted that if you are having the surgery purely for cosmetic reasons, you will not be covered by most insurance plans.